 - California State University - Dominguez Hills in Carson, CA (15 miles away)

-- California State University - Northridge in Northridge, CA (34 miles away)
+- California State University - Channel Islands in Camarillo, CA (59 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: